University of Tennessee at Chattanooga

 Purposes for Which the Revenue Derived from the Tuition and Mandatory Fee Increases Will be Used

 The majority of this new revenue will be used for instruction, which is the main core mission of the university.
 Instruction investments include multiple faculty positions, lecturers, additional courses to avoid barriers to graduating, and new programs and degrees offered.
-Revenue will also be used for providing additional scholarships, fee waivers, and student services support.
+Revenue will also be used for providing additional scholarships and student services support.

 Efforts to Mitigate the Effect of Tuition and Mandatory Fee Increases on Students